CSCfi/csc-user-guide/docs/apps/python-data.md

 pip install my_package_to_install
 ```

+With venv, you can keep separate environments for each program.
+The next time you wish to activate the environment you only need to run `source my-venv/bin/activate`.

 If you think that some important data analytics or machine learning package for Python should be included in the module provided by CSC, you can send an email to <servicedesk@csc.fi>.
 Note that some machine learning frameworks have their own specific modules, for example: [PyTorch](pytorch.md), [TensorFlow](tensorflow.md), [MXNet](mxnet.md) and [RAPIDS](rapids.md).

 ## License